 Join the Smithsonian American Art Museum for a day of Día de los Muertos activities meant for the entire family to enjoy.
 Take in live performances from Ballet Folklorico Mi Herencia Mexicana, Mariachi Aguila DC and Sol y Rumba.
 Take part in themed crafts, face painting (ages 12 and younger) and a scavenger hunt through the Many Wests: Artists Shape an American Idea exhibit.

 11:30 a.m. – 3 p.m. | Free admission | Register

 Smithsonian American Art Museum, 8th and G Streets NW, Washington, DC 20004

-> Mount Vernon welcomes the entire family to enjoy Halloween fun.
-Festivities include candy-collecting in special Mount Vernon treat bags, Halloween-themed Punch & Judy shows, an 18th-century baking demonstration, a straw bale selfie station, musical entertainment and much more.
+Mount Vernon welcomes the entire family to enjoy Halloween fun.
+Festivities include candy-collecting in special Mount Vernon treat bags, an 18th-century baking demonstration and magic show, a straw bale selfie station, live music and much more.

-> 2-6 p.m. | Tickets
+2-6 p.m. | Tickets

 George Washington’s Mount Vernon, 3200 Mount Vernon Memorial Highway, Mount Vernon, VA 22121

 Sketch Night of Frights at DC Improv – Oct.
 28